 Most wild food books only give cursory plant ID specifics and generally not enough to ensure absolute certainty.

 If you’re a forager, herbalist or just love plants.
-You’ll find my in-depth collection of notebooks will take you on a deep journey into the plant world.
+You’ll find my in-depth collection of foraging guide books will take you on a deep journey into food, medicine and folklore of wild plants.
 Each notebook comes will multiple, high-resolution photos to help make identification easy… Read more.

 This is a must-have book for all plant lovers.
 Rather than learning new plants one-at-a-time, it is possible to learn them by the hundreds, based on plant family patterns.
 The title sounds a bit heavy, but it is a stellar book that I can’t recommend highly enough… Read more.